freeCodeCamp/guide/src/pages/security/Penetration Testing/index.md

 Penetration Testing
 ---

 Penetration Testing is a method that many companies follow in order to minimize their security breaches.
-This is a controlled way of hiring a professional who will try to hack your system and show you the loopholes that you should fix.
+This is a controlled way of hiring a professional who will try to hack your system and show you the loopholes that how you should fix.

 Before doing a penetration test, it is mandatory to have an agreement that will explicitly mention the following parameters −
 * what will be the time of penetration test,